15 min read

 The Scale Problem for Executive Content

-LinkedIn's 2026 data puts the opportunity in concrete terms: 1.2 billion members, including 65 million decision-makers and 180 million senior influencers.
-The platform drives 80% of B2B leads from social.
-Content shared there earns a 24x higher share rate than content on comparable platforms.
+LinkedIn's data puts the opportunity in concrete terms: more than 1.3 billion members (around 310 million monthly active).
+The platform drives roughly 80% of B2B social media leads, and content shared by executives earns a 24x higher share rate than the same content posted from brand pages.

-The Edelman-LinkedIn 2025 B2B Thought Leadership Impact Study adds the business impact layer: 71% of decision-makers say thought leadership is more effective than marketing at demonstrating value.
-95% say they're more receptive to outreach from executives with a consistent thought leadership presence.
+The Edelman-LinkedIn 2025 B2B Thought Leadership Impact Study adds the business impact layer: 71% of hidden decision-makers say thought leadership is more effective than marketing at demonstrating value.
+95% say strong thought leadership makes them more receptive to sales and marketing outreach.
 And 79% say they'd advocate internally for a vendor whose executive content they'd engaged with over time.

 What Agentic Workflows Look Like in Operations